uniphil/statwonk.github.io/source/about/index.markdown

 footer: true
 ---

 I'm Christopher Peters and I'm a data scientist and developer at [Treehouse](http://teamtreehouse.com/about).
-I think even my dog knows that my the job title data scientist is bullshit.
-The truth is that I'm an econometrician that specializes in survival analysis, experimental design and Bayesian methods.
-But how do you tell someone that at a dinner party?
-Perhaps statistician is a more proper title, that's what my degree states.
+I'm a [W. Edwards Deming](http://en.wikipedia.org/wiki/W._Edwards_Deming)-[W.S.
+Gosset](http://en.wikipedia.org/wiki/William_Sealy_Gosset)-type statistician.
+That means I'm not very concerned about p-values and prefer to look at the world in a Bayesian way.
+I'm interested in the question of, "how much?" rather than, "these two groups are statisticially significantly different."
+If you're unsure about the difference between the two methods, try telling your marketing co-worker that your p-value is less than 0.05. :-))

 Some of my interests include data mining, statistics, [snowboarding](http://i.imgur.com/rMdk65b.jpg) (hoping to do VT this season!), baysian analysis for ab testing, business  intelltigence.

+I've helped build a business dashboard for Treehouse.
+Some days I wake up and I'm a marketer, other days I'm trying to measure learning outcomes.

+I'm a huge advocate of open-source software and a big-time autodidact.
+With some great resources, I've taught myself R, SAS, Stata, Ruby on Rails, JavaScript, CoffeeScript, LaTeX, Vim, and a few other languages and tools.
+I love learning!

 I have a Master's degree in Applied Statistics from [Louisiana State University](http://stats.lsu.edu).
 My committee members include: Louis A. Escobar (survival analyis), R. Carter Hill (econometrics), Brian Marx (p-splines, he invented them!).